wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::drbd_config** class is used to install the required packages to configure drbd for walrus.
 It ensures the *drbd83-utils* and *kmod-drbd83* packages are installed.
 It also utilizes the **file_line** resource to add a line to `/etc/drbd.conf` file which includes */etc/eucalyptus/drbd.conf*.
 It also utilizes the **eucalyptus::kern_module** defined type to enable the kernel module.**It should be noted that the inclusion of this class alone is NOT sufficient to enable drbd properly**.
 In addition to inclusiuon of this class, you must also have the **eucalyptus::conf** class's *cloud_opts* param have at least the following value: `'-Dwalrus.storage.manager=DRBDStorageManager'`

+The **eucalyptus::drbd_resource** defined type is used in conjunction with Eucalyptus Walrus HA.
+It should only be declared on walrus hosts.
+It is responsible for initialization and enablement of the drbd synchronized block device for the primary/secondary walrus hosts.
+It should not be added to any other nodes.
+Note that using this resource solely is not sufficient to enable drbd properly for use with Eucalyptus.
+In addition to enabling the **eucalyptus::drbd_config** class on the walrus hosts, more stuff here. when these resources are associated with either walrus host a file resource is created for `/etc/eucalyptus/drbd.conf`, and two exec resources manage the creation and enablement of the desired drbd resource.

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.

 ###Hiera Example